Electrical Training Institute

 1. Valid Government Issued Photo ID

-(All applicants must be minimum of 18 years of age at the time of application)
+(All applicants must be at least 18 years of age at the time of application)

 What is Apprenticeship?

-Apprenticeship is a well-organized and supervised training method we use to enable people with little or no prior knowledge of our craft or trade to become qualified journeymen.
-It is an “earn while you learn program” as the on-the-job portion of the training is a full-time commitment.
+Apprenticeship is a well-organized and supervised training method we use to enable people with little or no prior knowledge of the electrical trade to become qualified journey-level electrical workers.
+It is an "earn while you learn program" meaning you will work full time and go to school.

-1. The apprentices are employed under a union contract, which includes regular wage increases and diversified training.
+1. You will be employed under a union contract, which includes regular wage increases and diversified training.

-2. You are paid good wages while you learn.
+2. You will be paid good wages while you learn.

 3. You will gain experience using the most modern practices.

-4. You will work under the direction of a competent Journeyman who will teach you the trade in the shop and at the job-site.
-You will receive close personal attention.
+4. You will work under the direction of a competent journey level electrical worker who will teach you the trade in the shop and the jobsite.

-5. You will attend evening classes a minimum of six (6) hours each week, and one (1) or more Saturday classes per month to receive technical instruction related to our trade.
-This is one reason for our high academic entrance requirements
+5. You will attend evening classes a minimum of six (6) hours each week, and one (1) or more Saturday classes per month.
+This is one reason for our high academic entrance requirements.

 Career Description